 C. D. Burns, ‘The Sense of the Horizon’, Philosophy 8, no. 31 (1933): 303–04.

 My italics.
 Susanne Langer, Philosophy in a New Key, 3rd ed.
 (Cambridge: Harvard University Press, 1969), 6.

 See Cornelis de Waal, Peirce: A Guide for the Perplexed (London: Bloomsbury Academic, 2013), 130.

 Luis Oliveira, et al., ‘Musical Listening and Abductive Reasoning: Contributions of C. S. Peirce’s’, Journal of Interdisciplinary Music Studies 4, no. 1 (2010): 13.

 Charles Peirce, Collected Papers of Charles Sanders Peirce, vol. 5:181.

-Jennifer Wakeling is a musician, educator, and researcher in the fields of music theology and worship theology.
-She has submitted her PhD thesis entitled ‘Divine Resonance: Meaning-Generation via Instrumental Music within Christian Worship’.
+Jennifer Wakeling is a musician, educator, and researcher in the area of intersection between music, theology, and worship.
+She has recently been awarded a PhD for her work in investigating how meaning is generated via instrumental music performance within Christian worship.
 She lives in Kau-in Kau-in, Ningi Ningi country.